 The Trust is a Delaware statutory trust formed on October 11, 2013.
 The Trust is an open-end management investment company registered under the Investment Company Act.
 The Strive Total Return Bond Fund seeks to maximize total return.
 The Strive Enhanced Cash ETF seeks to provide current income while seeking to minimize price volatility and maintain liquidity.
+The offering of the Shares is registered under the 1933 Act.

-This SAI relates to the following Funds: Strive Total Return Bond ETF and Strive Enhanced Income Short Maturity ETF.
+This SAI relates only to the following Funds: Strive Total Return Bond ETF and Strive Enhanced Income Short Maturity ETF.